-50.0 Practice
+48.0 Practice.

-50.1 An anesthesiologist assistant shall perform only those tasks assigned on a case-by-case basis by the supervising anesthesiologist.
+- 48.1 An anesthesiologist assistant shall perform only those tasks assigned on a caseby-case basis by the supervising anesthesiologist.
 The anesthesiologist assistant shall implement the personalized plan for each patient as individually prescribed by the supervising anesthesiologist after that physician has completed a specific assessment of each patient.
-In determining which anesthetic procedures to assign to an anesthesiologist assistant, a supervising anesthesiologist shall consider all of the following:

-- 50.1.1 The education, training and experience of the anesthesiologist assistant; - 50.1.2 The anesthesiologist assistant's scope of practice as defined in 26 V.S.A.
-Chapter 29 and this rule; - 50.1.3 The conditions on the practice of the anesthesiologist assistant set out in the written practice protocol; - 50.1.4 The physical status of the patient according to the physical status classification system of the American Society of Anesthesiologists, as in effect at the time the assignment of procedures is made.
-The classification system is available from the American Society of Anesthesiologists and shall be posted on the Board's website; - 50.1.5 The invasiveness of the anesthetic procedure; - 50.1.6 The level of risk of the anesthetic procedure; - 50.1.7 The incidence of complications of the anesthetic procedure; - 50.1.8 The physical proximity of the supervising anesthesiologist and the anesthesiologist assistant or assistants the anesthesiologist may be supervising concurrently; and - 50.1.9 The number of patients whose care is being supervised concurrently by the supervising anesthesiologist. - 50.2 The supervising anesthesiologist retains responsibility for the anesthetic management in which the anesthesiologist assistant has participated.
+In determining which anesthetic procedures to assign to an anesthesiologist assistant, a supervising anesthesiologist shall consider all of the following: - 48.1.1 The education, training and experience of the anesthesiologist assistant; - 48.1.2 The anesthesiologist assistant's scope of practice as defined in 26 VSA Chapter 29 and these rules; - 48.1.3 The conditions on the practice of the anesthesiologist assistant set out in the written practice protocol; - 48.1.4 The physical status of the patient according to the physical status classification system of the American Society of Anesthesiologists, as in effect at the time the assignment of procedures is made.
+The classification system is available from the American Society of Anesthesiologists and shall be posted on the Board's website; - 48.1.5 The invasiveness of the anesthetic procedure; - 48.1.6 The level of risk of the anesthetic procedure; - 48.1.7 The incidence of complications of the anesthetic procedure; - 48.1.8 The physical proximity of the supervising anesthesiologist and the anesthesiologist assistant or assistants he or she may be supervising concurrently; and - 48.1.9 The number of patients whose care is being supervised concurrently by the supervising anesthesiologist.

-51.0 Supervision
+48.2 The supervising anesthesiologist retains responsibility for the anesthetic management in which the anesthesiologist assistant has participated.

+49.0 Supervision.
-- 51.1 A supervising anesthesiologist shall supervise an anesthesiologist assistant within the terms, conditions, and limitations set forth in a written practice protocol.
-Anesthesiologist supervision requires, at all times, a direct, continuing and close supervisory relationship between an anesthesiologist assistant and the supervising anesthesiologist. - 51.2 Supervision does not require the constant physical presence of the supervising anesthesiologist; however, the anesthesiologist must remain readily available in the facility for immediate diagnosis and treatment of emergencies. - 51.3 The supervising anesthesiologist shall be readily available for personal supervision and shall be responsible for pre-operative, intra-operative and post-operative care. - 51.4 The supervising anesthesiologist shall personally participate in the most demanding procedures in the anesthesia plan, which shall include induction and emergence. - 51.5 The supervising anesthesiologist shall insure that, with respect to each patient, all activities, functions, services and treatment measures are immediately and properly documented in written form by the anesthesiologist assistant.
-All written

-- entries shall be reviewed, countersigned, and dated by the supervising anesthesiologist.
-The supervising anesthesiologist's signature on the anesthetic record will fulfill this requirement for all written entries on the anesthetic record. - 51.6 Nothing in this section shall prohibit the supervising anesthesiologist from addressing an emergency in another location in the facility.
+- 49.1 A supervising anesthesiologist shall supervise an anesthesiologist assistant within the terms, conditions, and limitations set forth in a written practice protocol.
+Anesthesiologist supervision requires, at all times, a direct, continuing and close supervisory relationship between an anesthesiologist assistant and the supervising anesthesiologist. - 49.2 Supervision does not, necessarily, require the constant physical presence of the supervising anesthesiologist; however, the anesthesiologist must remain readily available in the facility for immediate diagnosis and treatment of emergencies. - 49.3 The supervising anesthesiologist shall be readily available for personal supervision and shall be responsible for pre-operative, intra-operative and post-operative care. - 49.4 The supervising anesthesiologist shall personally participate in the most demanding procedures in the anesthesia plan, which shall include induction and emergence. - 49.5 The supervising anesthesiologist shall insure that, with respect to each patient, all activities, functions, services and treatment measures are immediately and properly documented in written form by the anesthesiologist assistant.
+All written entries shall be reviewed, countersigned, and dated by the supervising anesthesiologist.
+The supervising anesthesiologist's signature on the anesthetic record will fulfill this requirement for all written entries on the anesthetic record. - 49.6 Nothing in this section shall prohibit the supervising anesthesiologist from addressing an emergency in another location in the facility.

-52.0 Protocol and Scope of Practice
+50.0 Protocol and Scope of Practice.